-9.1 The walls and supporting structures generally appear to be sound with no indication of foundation settlement.
-The Chancel east window appears to have relaxed at the head with open joints visible externally and some fine hairline cracks in the plaster internally but appears to be as seen previously and could be static.
+- 9.1 The walls and supporting structures generally appear to be sound with no indication of foundation settlement. - 9.2 Nave south wall is generally sound however, an area at high level 3 would benefit from re-pointing with NHL: sand mortar, where washed out by gutter leakage.
+At low level there are areas of cement over pointing should be removed and repointed as above.
+Mortar specifications to be advised by Architect. - 9.3 Chancel buttress south east corner: Repoint 2no. holes in weathering 3 stone. - 9.4 Chancel east gable: The Chancel east window appears to have relaxed at the head with open joints visible externally and some fine hairline cracks in the plaster internally but appears to be as seen previously and could be static.

 The east Chancel window cill has been repointed in the centre where there is a side joint.
-The pointing should be checked annually for any sign of settlement, and reported/recorded in the logbook.
+The pointing should be checked annually for any sign of settlement and reported/recorded in the logbook.